vskorych/graph-storage/README.md

 ### Validation:
 If some of node already exist just update it with new relation

-If one of parent nodes not exist we need to create this node with parent == null

 ### Loop:
-The system should not to allow loops in the chains
+The system should not to allow create loops in the chains

 ## GET /threes/:node_id